carbon-app/carbon/README.md

 - ["CS 101 - An Introduction to Computational Thinking"](https://itunes.apple.com/us/book/id1435714196) - a computer science textbook by Sarbo Roy.

+##### Apps

+- [Carbonize](https://itunes.apple.com/us/app/carbonize/id1451177988) - a macOS wrapper that adds native features like 'drag and drop' and more

 ## Contribute

 PRs welcome!
 Please see our [CONTRIBUTING.md](https://github.com/dawnlabs/carbon/blob/master/.github/CONTRIBUTING.md) for more details.